 Bell’s protest and text paintings from the 1970s and 1980s are on display alongside a new iteration of his Duchampian urinal.
 Pay the Rent features a continuously counting sign—which shows the debt owed to Aboriginal people by the Australian government from 1901 to present.

-Bell is represented in most major Australian national and state collections, and has exhibited in a number of solo exhibitions at important institutions in Australia and the US.
-In 2023 Bell will be presenting his major work Embassy (2013–ongoing) at Tate Modern, London.
+In 2023 Bell will be presenting Tent Embassy at Tate Modern, London.
+In the past, Bell has exhibited in a number of solo exhibitions at important institutions in Australia and the US.
+He is represented in most major Australian national and state collections.
 In 2021 Bell has a major solo exhibition at the Museum of Contemporary Art Australia in Sydney.
 In 2019 Bell took Embassy to the Venice Biennale as a collateral event.
 He has presented his work at Padiglione d’Arte Contemporanea Milan (2019); Gertrude Contemporary, Melbourne (2018); Art Gallery of New South Wales, Sydney (2017); and Stedelijk Museum Amsterdam (2016); the 20th Biennale of Sydney (2016); the Jerusalem Show VIII (2016); Performa 15, New York (2015); 16th Jakarta Biennale (2015); 8th Asia Pacific Triennial of Contemporary Art, Brisbane (2015); Perth Institute of Contemporary Arts (2014); Sakàhan, the National Gallery of Canada’s largest show of international Indigenous art, Ottawa (2013); and the 5th Moscow Biennale of Contemporary Art (2013).
 In 2003, Bell was the recipient of the Telstra National Aboriginal Art Award.